Article written by Jackie Hunt Christensen.

 A complementary therapy in which a trained practitioner inserts small needles into the skin; has been proven to relieve pain. has been shown to relieve pain.
 The procedure involves the insertion of fine needles into various points on the body to treat physical and mental conditions.
 As with physical therapy, it is a good idea to pursue a skilled and qualified practitioner.

-Tai chi and yoga treat pain in two ways.
+An ancient Chinese martial art and exercise characterized by gentle, flowing movement couple with breathing.
+Has been shown to improve symptoms of PD. and yoga treat pain in two ways.
 Both help to increase flexibility and reduce muscle stiffness through poses and postures.
 Also, both therapies incorporate breathing exercises, which facilitate relaxation.
 Many hospitals, clinics or care centers offer modified classes geared toward people with Parkinson’s.

 Exercise.
 An appropriate exercise regimen can strengthen bones and muscles, increase flexibility and improve mood.